felipethome/npm-to-latest/README.md

 # NPM To Latest

-Update NPM packages to their latest version.

 Update NPM packages from the package.json file in the current folder to their latest version and save these changes.

 Each time the script is executed a backup of the current package.json file is created with the filename having the format: `package-json-${Date.now()}`

-**Use with caution!** Update packages to their latest version can break your project.
+Use with caution.
+Update packages to their latest version can break your project.

 ## Requirements